About

 Research 🔬

-I study climate, marine ecology and evolution, and biogeochemical cycles.
-The main interest of mine is to understand the fundamental mechanisms of the complex Earth system.
+I feel most curious about the fundamental regulation of the complex Earth system, including climate, marine ecosystem, and biogeochemical cycles.
 For example, why (marine) species become today’s shape and have today’s functions?
 Why some areas have more species than the other?
 Broadly speaking, what controls the fate of lives since its beginning, is it deterministic or stochastic?
 Below is the introduction of my research object and tool.

 Coastal marine ecosystem